nadsbuhdha/portfolio-project-2/README.md

 --- | --- | ---
 Logo | Logo to link back to homepage | Pass
-Play game button | Play button to link to game | Pass How to play buttom | How to play button to link to about and rules page | Pass Buttons | Buttons to increase insize when hovered hover | Pass
+Play game button | Play button to link to game | Pass How to play button | How to play button to link to about and rules page | Pass Buttons | Buttons to increase in size when hovered hover | Pass

 ### Footer